Ice pigeon: Description

 The breed is known and named for its "ice-blue" colour.
 It was first developed in the region from eastern Germany to western Poland, with most early breeding in Saxony and Silesia.
 Two or three distinct lineages, bred for centuries, were merged to form the modern-day Ice pigeon: one was light-winged with dark eyes, and another one or two had black wing markings and reddish eyes.

 The Ice pigeon has several varieties, differing in the type and color of their wing pattern.
 All are otherwise unpatterned, except for a wide black tail-end band; the ends of the rectrices are white.
 The basic color of Ice pigeons is a pale grey.
 They appear even lighter due to their abundant powder down, which covers the entire plumage in whitish dust; its Polish name Lazurek ("glazed pigeon") refers to this.
 The English and German names refer to the coloration, which in bright light appears "icy" white, with a very slight bluish hue.
 All varieties may have feathered or unfeathered feet.

 Due to the feather dust responsible for the Ice Pigeon's unique coloration, they may not be suitable for people with allergies.

-The Ice pigeon is a very beautiful bird with calm and gentle nature.
-It is very good for exhibition and ornamental purpose.
-And also very good for raising as pets.
-Ice pigeon is a fancy pigeon breed.
-It is raised for exhibition and ornamental purposes.